 It’s only when you’ve been travelling for a while in countries with unsafe drinking water that you appreciate being able to drink straight from the tap at home.
 Bottled water seems relatively cheap when you are on the road but you can’t ignore the massive environmental impact of plastic bottles on the environment.

 Over a million plastic bottles are sold worldwide every single day, most of them ending up in landfill or in the sea.
 Read some scary facts here.
 The world is awash with plastic.
 Finding clean and safe drinking water while travelling is tricky if you don’t want to add to this problem.

-And we absolutely don’t want to add to this problem so we took 75cl Water-to-Go bottles with us when we backpacked around Asia for a year with our two kids.
+As a travelling family, we absolutely DON’T want to add to this problem.
+We took 75cl Water-to-Go bottles with us when we backpacked around Asia for a year with our two kids.
 We used them almost every day, from drinking from Himalayan rivers to cleaning our teeth in Indian hotels.
 We could fill up from streams, rivers, hosepipes and taps without worrying at all.
 They probably saved us from using hundreds of single-use plastic bottles and, over the year, saved us loads of money.
-And we didn’t get sick at all when we we’re using them.

-Now we have a sailing boat and our Water-to-Go bottles definitely make it onto the list of must have boat gadgets.
-We will be living aboard and exploring the sort of places which might have suspect drinking water or dodgy marina hosepipes to fill up your freshwater tanks.
-The sort of places that don’t need any more plastic waste polluting their environments and wildlife.
+Now we live and travel on a sailing boat and our Water-to-Go bottles definitely make it onto the list of must have boat gadgets.
+We are exploring the sort of places that might have suspect drinking water or dodgy marina hosepipes to fill up your freshwater tanks.
+These are the sort of places that don’t need any more plastic waste polluting their environments and wildlife.
 We can safely drink tap water on land, as well as on the boat.
 We can even drink rainwater without worrying about contaminants.

 Water-to-go bottles use a water filtration system, originally developed for NASA, that filters 99.9% of contaminants including metals, chemicals, bacteria, viruses, and parasites.
 They are easy to use.
 Just fill up and go.
 No more faffing with steripens or sterilising tablets.
 And the water tastes good too.

-The bottles come in two sizes; the 75cl bottle and the 50cl GO! bottle.
-Filters also come on two sizes; for the 75cl bottle, filtering 200 litres and lasting 3 months, or for the 50cl GO! bottle lasting 130 litres or 2 months.
+The bottles come in two sizes; the 75cl Water-to-go bottle and the 50cl GO! bottle.
+Filters also come in two sizes; for the 75cl bottle, filtering 200 litres and lasting 3 months, or for the 50cl GO! bottle lasting 130 litres or 2 months.

-Water-to-Go bottles cannot be used for salt water though, so no filling up from the sea!
-And according to their website, you shouldn’t use them for drinking urine either, just in case you were considering it.
+Important….
+Water-to-Go bottles cannot be used for salt water, so no filling up from the sea!
+Also. according to their website, you shouldn’t use them for drinking urine either, just in case you were considering it.

-Our Water-to-Go bottles are a must have boat accessory and travel companion.
+Our Water-to-Go bottles are a must have boat gadget and travel companion.
 No more plastic bottles and we save money too!
 Highly recommended and one of our best sailing gadgets.

 Water-to-Go Discount code